 Ascites is the build-up of fluid in the belly.
-This may be done to:
+This procedure may be done to:

-The fluid may return if the cause has not been treated.
-You may need to have this done again.
+This may need to be repeated.
+Fluid may return if the cause has not been treated.

 Prior to Procedure

-About 10-15 minutes, depending on how much fluid needs to be removed
+About 10 to 15 minutes, depending on how much fluid needs to be removed